 🌸 Intimacy with Yourself: The End of the Scary-Blank-Page Syndrome

-In this holistic, whole-person approach to writing, you do“get the job done.”
-You write your book, story, article, website … whatever calls you, whatever you need.
+In this holistic, whole-person approach to writing, you do “get the job done.”
+You write your book, story, article, website, or whatever calls you, whatever you need.
 You do get it out into the hands and minds of readers.
 You do help bring about the desired effect in your own life, your readers’ lives, the world.

 But not in a “get-it-done” way.
-Rather, in a more contemplative, self-exploring, inspired, do-the-inner-work-and-reap-the-flowering way.
+Rather, in a more contemplative, self-exploring, inspired way.
 Here, the process is not only as important as the product; the process is essential to the product.

 It’s in the act of giving words to these experiences that you experience your own depth.
 And when you do, you bring yourself home (even if you’re surprised by the route that takes you here).

-Even your body can be a doorway to deeper, more subtle ways of feeling, realizing, and perceiving that make you race for your pen.
-Diligence comes naturally, once you have received something that catches your deep interest, hooks you like a fish, showers you with unexpected inspiration—just enough for you to reach for it, and in that reaching, open up a deeper stratum of yourself.
+Even your body can be a doorway to deeper, more subtle ways of feeling, realizing, and perceiving — ways that make you race for your pen or computer.
+Diligence comes naturally, once you have received something that catches your deep interest, hooks you like a fish, showers you with unexpected inspiration just enough for you to reach for it — and in that reaching, open up a deeper stratum of yourself.

 Ways We Can Work Together

-1. I work with clients primarily one-on-one, We meet in person (if you’re in the San Francisco Bay Area), or by phone or Skype + email from anywhere in the world.
+1. Who, Where, and How: I work with clients primarily one-on-one, We meet in person (if you’re in the San Francisco Bay Area), or by phone or Skype + email from anywhere in the world.